March 30, 2021

-Well, in this case study, you’re about to learn how calling Atlas Machine & Supply for on-site machining was one of the best decisions they made that day.
+Well, in this case, study, you’re about to learn how calling Atlas Machine & Supply for on-site machining was one of the best decisions they made that day.

 Table of contents:

-This $150B automobile manufacturer located in the South Eastern Region-U.S.A makes a variety of cars, trucks, buses, and sports cars.
+This $150B automobile manufacturer is located in the South Eastern Region-U.S.A makes a variety of cars, trucks, buses, and sports cars.
 The company sells millions of vehicles all over the world each year.